zerofo/hacBrewPack/README.md

 ## Usage

 ### Keys
-You should place your keyset file with "keys.dat" filename in the same folder as hacBewPack
+You should place your keyset file with "keys.dat" filename in the same folder as hacBrewPack
 Alternatively, You can use -k or --keyset option to load your keyset file
 Required keys are: